K-band: Self-supervised MRI Reconstruction via Stochastic Gradient Descent over K-space Subsets: Discussion

 The \emph{k}-band method shares some similarity with the SSDU and SelfCoLearn \cite{zou2022selfcolearn} methods, as all three methods use only undersampled data and self-supervised training.
 However, both SSDU and SelfCoLearn assume that the undersampling mask covers all of \emph{k}-space area, i.e. that the training data has a high resolution.
 In contrast, \emph{k}-band assumes that the training data are acquired only within a band, thus enabling efficient data acquisition.

-Furthermore, the loss-weighting method introduced here exhibits similarities to the approach proposed by Aggarwal et al \cite{aggarwal2021ensure}.
-They suggested loss weighting based on Stein’s unbiased estimator for the unsupervised training of DL reconstruction algorithms.
-However Stein’s unbiased estimator \cite{metzler2018unsupervised} makes stronger assumptions than unsupervised losses based on noise2noise \cite{lehtinen2018noise2noise}, as the method considered in this paper.
+Furthermore, the loss-weighting method introduced here exhibits similarities to the approaches proposed by Aggarwal et al \cite{aggarwal2021ensure} and Millard and Chiew\cite{millard2023theoretical}.
+The former suggests loss weighting based on Stein’s unbiased estimator for unsupervised training.
+However Stein’s unbiased estimator \cite{metzler2018unsupervised} makes stronger assumptions than losses based on Noise2Noise \cite{lehtinen2018noise2noise}, as the method considered in this paper.
+The latter (independently) proposed using \emph{k}-space loss-weighting in order to improve network robustness to the peripheral areas of \emph{k}-space that are infrequently sampled while inhibiting the center.
+However, their derivation of the loss-weighting used the Noisier2Noise\cite{moran2020noisier2noise} framework in order to analyze the expected value of SSDU reconstruction under a $\ell_2$ loss.
+Meanwhile, we analyze the moments of the gradients during training for any arbitrary stochastic sub-sampling strategy (extending to both bands sampling and SSDU variable-density sampling) and we also analytically show that an $\ell_1$ \emph{k}-space loss outperforms an $\ell_2$ \emph{k}-space loss for such stochastic acquisition.

+Finally, \emph{k}-band is different from super-resolution \cite{van2012super, qiu2023medical}.
+Super-resolution methods pass in limited-resolution data as input during \emph{inference}, in order recover an image of higher resolution in the image domain.
+On the other hand, \emph{k}-band proposes to pass in limited-resolution \emph{k}-space data as input during \emph{training}, to enable easier acquisition of training data.
+Furthermore, during \emph{inference}, \emph{k}-band is not limited to reconstructing limited-resolution data, unlike super-resolution methods.

 This work also has some limitations.
-The proposed method was validated using the fastMRI database \cite{knoll2020fastmri}, i.e. using retrospective simulations with Cartesian data.
+The proposed method was validated using retrospective simulations with the fastMRI database \cite{knoll2020fastmri}.
 Furthermore, although our code is suitable for multi-coil data, our networks were trained on coil-combined data due to computational constraints.
 Future work will include validation of the method on prospectively acquired multi-coil data.